calleboketoft/co-loopback-rest-opt-in/README.md

 # Loopback REST opt-in

-Use this module to choose which automatically generated Loopback REST endpoints to enable rather than which to disable
+Choose which automatically generated Loopback REST endpoints to enable rather than which to disable

 Opt-in for REST methods
 ```javascript